-Wa ould the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact a.
-Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: 1) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or ./ based on other substantial evidence of a known fault? • Refer to Division of Mines and Geology Special Publication 42.
-Strong seismic ground shaking? √ 3) Seismic-related ground failure, including liquefaction? ✓ 4) Landslides? ✓ b.
-Result in substantial soil erosion or the loss of topsoil? ✓ C. Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and ✓ potentially result in on-or off-site landslide, lateral spreading, · subsidence, liquefaction or collapse? d.
-Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks 1 to life or property? • e.
-Have soils incapable of adequately supporting the use of . septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste • water?
+Would the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: 9 Rupture of a known earthquake fault, as delineated of the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area of based on other substantial evidence of a known fault Refer to Division of Mines and Geology Specia Publication 42.
+Strong seismic ground shaking? ✓ 3) Seismic-related ground failure, including liquefaction? ✓ 4) Landslides? ✓ b.
+Result in substantial soil erosion or the loss of topsoil? ✓ c.
+Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on-or off-site landslide, lateral spreading subsidence, liquefaction or collapse? t 1 , ~ Be located on expansive soil, as defined in Table 18-1-B c the Uniform Building Code (1994), creating substantial risk to life or property? f s ~ e.
+Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal system where sewers are not available for the disposal of waste water? f s ~ a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving:

-- a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: - 1) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+1) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42.